All Episodes

 That's the perfect gift.

-No debt really I like this.
+And my sister, I like this.

 I like this watch.

-And I said, How much is the watch?
+And I said, how much is the watch?

-You now anybody that knows me knows I don't wear any jewelry.
+Now, anybody that knows me knows I don't wear any jewelry.

 I hate jewelry.

-I'm into the long sleeve t-shirt.
+I'm into the long-sleeved t-shirt.

 I don't know why.